-Offset R/W Definition 0x138 RO AUX_REPLY_CODE.
+DisplayPort Source Core Configuration Space (Cont'd) Offset R/W Definition 0x110 RC TX_USER_FIFO_OVERFLOW.
+Indicates an overflow in the user FIFO.
+The event may occur if the video rate does not match the TU size programming.
+[0] - FIFO_OVERFLOW_FLAG: A '1' indicates that the internal FIFO has detected an overflow condition.
+This bit clears upon read.
+0x130 RO INTERRUPT_SIGNAL_STATE.
+Contains the raw signal values for those conditions which may cause an interrupt.
+[3] - REPLY_TIMEOUT: A '1' indicates that a reply timeout has occurred.
+[2] - REPLY_STATE: A'1' indicates that a reply is currently being received.
+[1] - REQUEST_STATE: A'1' indicates that a request is currently being sent.
+[0] - HPD_STATE: Contains the raw state of the HPD pin on the DisplayPort connector.
+0x134 RO AUX_REPLY_DATA.
+Maps to the internal FIFO which contains up to 16 bytes of information received during the AUX channel reply.
+Reply data is read from the FIFO starting with byte 0.
+The number of bytes in the FIFO corresponds to the number of bytes requested. • [7:0] - AUX reply data 0x138 RO AUX_REPLY_CODE.
 Reply code received from the most recent AUX Channel request.
-The AUX Reply Code corresponds to the code from the DisplayPort specification.
+The AUX Reply Code corresponds to the code from the DisplayPort Standard.
 Note: The core will not retry any commands that were Deferred or Not Acknowledged.
 [1:0] 00 = AUX ACK 01 = AUX NACK 10 = AUX DEFER [3:2] 00 = I2C ACK 01 = I2C NACK 10 = I2C DEFER 0x13C RW AUX_REPLY_COUNT.
 Provides an internal counter of the number of AUX reply transactions received on the AUX Channel.
 Writing to this register clears the count.[7:0] - Current reply count.
-0×140 RC INTERRUPT_STATUS.
+0x140 RC INTERRUPT_STATUS.
 Source core interrupt status register.
 A read from this register clears all values.
 Write operation is illegal and clears the values.
 [5] - EXT_PKT_TXD: Extended packet is transmitted and controller is ready to accept new packet.
 [4] - HPD_PULSE_DETECTED: A pulse on the HPD line was detected.
 The duration of the pulse can be determined by reading 0x150.
 [3] - REPLY_TIMEOUT: A reply timeout has occurred.
 [2] - REPLY_RECEIVED: An AUX reply transaction has been detected.
 [1] - HPD_EVENT: The core has detected the presence of the HPD signal.
 This interrupt asserts immediately after the detection of HPD and after the loss of HPD for 2 msec.
 [0] - HPD_IRQ: An IRQ framed with the proper timing on the HPD signal has been detected.
-0x144 RW INTERRUPT_MASK.
-Masks the specified interrupt sources from asserting the axi_init signal.
-When set to a 1, the specified interrupt source is masked.
-This register resets to all 1s at power up.
-The respective MASK bit controls the assertion of axi_int only and does not affect events updated in the INTERRUPT_STATUS register.
-[5] - EXT_PKT_TXD: Mask Extended Packet Transmitted interrupt.
-[4] - HPD_PULSE_DETECTED: Mask HPD Pulse interrupt.
-[3] - REPLY_TIMEOUT: Mask reply timeout interrupt.
-[2] - REPLY_RECEIVED: Mask reply received interrupt.
-[1] - HPD_EVENT: Mask HPD event interrupt.
-[0] - HPD_IRQ: Mask HPD IRQ interrupt.
-0x148 RO REPLY_DATA_COUNT.
-Returns the total number of data bytes actually received during a transaction.
-This register does not use the length byte of the transaction header.
-[4:0] - Total number of data bytes received during the reply phase of the AUX transaction.

-Tahle 2-9.
-DisplayPort Source Core Configuration Space (Cont'd) TUDIE 2-9.
-Displayrol i Source cole configuration space (cont u)
+Tahle 2_10.
+DisplayPort Source Core Configuration Space (Cont'd) 10010 2 10.
+Displayi on Source cone configuration space (cont a)